Campus Job Descriptions

 FUNCTION OF THE JOB:

-Supervise the activities involved in the upkeep and improvement of the campus landscape, grounds, roadways, and associated structures.
+Supervise the activities involved in the upkeep and improvement of the campus landscape, grounds, roadways, associated structures, equipment, and fleet vehicles.

 DUTIES AND RESPONSIBILITIES

-- Supervise the activities and personnel involved in the upkeep and improvement of the campus landscape and grounds.
+- Supervise the activities and personnel involved in the upkeep, improvement, and repair of the campus landscape grounds, equipment, and fleet vehicles.

-- Assign and supervise the work of grounds personnel.
+- Assign and supervise the work of grounds personnel; receive and prioritize work orders assigned by the Assistant Director of Facilities.

-- Develop and conduct a turf management and pest control program to maintain and improve the campus grounds (see MSDS/GHS sheets for additional information on chemicals).
+- Develop and conduct a weed and pest control program through the use of herbicides and pesticides to maintain and improve the campus grounds, trees, and shrubbery, and associated structures.

 - Maintain appropriate logs and records to provide periodic reports to designated College personnel as required and requested.